Translate

 • Besides CPF life which is only allowed to be used after the age of 65, the investment portfolio actually provides me with protection against inflation and basic living needs.

-• Above pie chart created using Python matplotlib and VS Code IDE.
+• Above is a pie chart created using Python matplotlib and VS Code IDE.

 Generally speaking, I'm not a risk-taker.
 I tend to choose decisions with clearly defined and controllable risks, carefully designing my life to keep those risks within manageable limits, and ensuring they are clearly visible and repeatable.
 The systems I build are designed to control and manage risk, making it bearable.